top of page

 The AI-powered

-navigation app for all pedestrians.
+navigation app for people with a disability

 A mockup of two iPhones showing two features of the oko app.
 The iPhone on the left shows a navigation map with end destination Apple Fifth Avenue.
 The iPhone on the right shows that oko detects a walk signal and displays a green bar with the words “walk signal”.